top of page

 The Courtyard is a beautiful outdoor art space, located in downtown Manteo.
 Join us for one of our upcoming events, listed below.

-Summer 2025 Installation: Fifi the French Bulldog by artist Elizabeth Laul Healey will be on display in The Courtyard Summer of 2025.
-The 6 foot tall mosaic sculpture will open at 6pm on Friday, June 6 and remain on display through August.
+Fall 2025 Installation: Souvenir by artist Todd Hale will be on display in The Courtyard Fall of 2025.
+The mixed media installation will open at 6:00pm on Friday, September 5 and remain on display through mid-November.
 More information on this installation below.

 First Friday, October 3: The Jazzmen in The Courtyard from 6pm to 8pm.